 - 17. Fighting (physical or verbal) - 18.
-Verbal confrontation with any employee and or student areas, we have high standards because we are committed to preparing our students for the highest expectations of employers.
+Verbal confrontation with any employee and or student

 Disciplinary action may include, but not limited to, a verbal or written warning, probation, suspension, or dismissal.
 A student dismissed for unsatisfactory or unprofessional conduct may request re-admittance into his/ her program by following the procedure set forth under reinstatement as noted in this catalog.